Alpaca84/Multi-Agent-Intelligent-Warehouse/Functional_Requirements_Status.md

 **Overall Status**: ✅ **74% Fully Operational**

 The Warehouse Operational Assistant has a strong foundation with core features fully implemented.
 The chat interface, forecasting, document processing, and equipment management are production-ready.
-The main gaps are in advanced operations management features and some safety-specific functionalities that require UI development to match the documented functional requirements.
+Additional advanced operations management features and safety-specific functionalities are planned for future UI development to enhance the documented functional requirements.

 **Next Steps**:
 1. Prioritize operations management UI development